erhanertem/Game-Pong/README.md

 ###### ⚠️Free-tier render services may get throttled leading delayed app loading
 #### [Pong Game](https://game-pong-erhan-ertem.onrender.com)

-Rewritten the entire pong game code aside from how it was implemented in the tutorial as more than dual game play had serious problems and logic failures.
+Rewritten the entire pong game code aside from how it was implemented in the tutorial as 2+ game play had serious problems and logic failures.
 - Implement a namespace/rooms configuration with socket.io
 - The socket.io server can handle multiple playrooms.
 - The core game parameters kept sync in client and server-side.